 It is expected that the computer in the NGO lounge will have a printer.
-You will, however, have to provide your own paper.
 There are pay per copy photocopiers available but for any large scale printing it would be better to use a print shop in Vienna.

 Cafeteria and Restaurant